Live Dealer Roulette: The Ultimate Human Experience

 How Live Dealer Roulette Works

-When you join a live table, you interact with a real dealer via video stream.
-You place bets on a digital overlay that mirrors the physical table layout.
-Once the dealer announces “no more bets” and spins the ball, multiple camera angles track the result in real time.
-Your winnings are calculated instantly and credited to your balance.
+When you join a live table, you interact with a real dealer through a video stream.
+Bets are placed on a digital overlay that mirrors the physical table layout.
+Once the dealer announces “no more bets” and releases the ball, multiple camera angles track the result in real time.
+Winnings are calculated and credited instantly.

-The experience combines the convenience of online play with the transparency and social element of a physical casino.
-Unlike RNG games, you can watch every spin happen — the ball, the wheel, the gravity.
+The format combines online convenience with the transparency of a physical casino.
+Unlike RNG games, you watch every spin happen: the ball, the wheel, the gravity.
 Nothing is simulated.

 The Technology Behind the Stream